Ju1-js/animeo/README.md

 Feel free to open an issue if there is any doubt or problem.

 ### Support
-If you like what I do, consider buying me a coffee ;)
+Consider buying Jenrykster a coffee (Original Dev)

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/jenryk)